 Patients at MGH Surgery Clinic are treated like family in the comfort and convenience of their office, located directly across N. 13th Street from Mason General Hospital.
 Being close to home is important to patients, and a warm, caring environment where the staff is considerate of your questions and concerns about your procedure is vital to your preparation and recovery.
 The staff at MGH Surgery Clinic are true medical professionals, giving you total peace of mind and reassurance regarding your surgical procedure.
-Board-certified and board-eligible surgeons and quality care are not the only reasons to visit MGH Surgery Clinic, because here, you truly are treated like family.
+Board-certified surgeons and quality care are not the only reasons to visit MGH Surgery Clinic, because here, you truly are treated like family.

 Also on staff at MGH Surgery Clinic is Rosa Gonzales, Surgery Clinic office manager/receptionist.
 Call today to make an appointment to get back to your life again, and stay close to home for your surgery!